-The IPS monitor models are designed with IPS (In-Plane Switching) display technology which provides ultrawide viewing angles and advanced image quality.
+The monitor is designed with IPS (In-Plane Switching) display technology that provides ultra-wide viewing angles and advanced image quality.
 IPS monitors are suitable for a wide variety of advanced image quality applications.
-This panel technology, however, is not suitable for applications that exhibit static, stationary or fixed images for long periods of time without the use of screen savers.
+This panel technology, however, is not suitable for applications that exhibit static, stationary, or fixed images for long periods of time without the use of screen savers.
 These types of applications may include camera surveillance, video games, marketing logos, and templates that are displayed on the screen for a prolonged period of time.
 Static images may cause image retention damage that could look like stains or watermarks on the monitor's screen.

-A burned-in image on the monitor is not covered under the HP warranty.
+Image retention damage on monitors that are in use 24 hours per day is not covered under the HP warranty.
 To avoid image retention damage, either turn off the monitor when it is not in use or use the power management setting, if supported on your system, to turn off the monitor when the system is idle.